 We’ve extensively reviewed SMART Goal Planning here at Life Skills Advocate.
 It’s also possible to combine SMART goal setting with mind mapping.
 Begin by sitting down with your teen and identifying a long-term goal.

-Use the mind map to create a central node for the goal.
+Use the mind map to create a central node for the main idea of the goal.
 Branch out from these nodes to break the goal into smaller steps, and then create specific, measurable, and attainable characteristics of each step of the goal.
 Then, add additional sub-steps required to achieve those.
 Connect ideas and continue to create smaller branches until your teen identifies the next achievable step back to the larger goal.

 Task Prioritization Mind Map